Dawson Knox Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Matchup vs. Kansas City

-- Knox has averaged 53 receiving yards per game over his three career matchups against the Chiefs, 12.5 more than his over/under in Sunday's game.
+- Against the Chiefs, Knox has averaged 53 receiving yards per game over his three career matchups, 12.5 more than his over/under for Sunday's game.

-- Knox has caught a touchdown pass versus the Chiefs twice, but did not have multiple TDs in either of those games.

-- The Chiefs are allowing 263.6 passing yards per game this season, the NFL's 25th-ranked pass defense.

 - The Chiefs' defense is 16th in the NFL, conceding 1.6 passing touchdowns per game.